-GECs are popular with multinational companies with large expatriate populations.
-Given the amount of legal, corporate, tax and other work necessary to set up a GEC, companies with smaller expatriate populations tend not to use this alternative.
-Also, some industries tend to favor GECs more than others.
-For example, GECs are very popular in the oil and gas industry, in part because these companies have historically sent lots of expatriates to work in other countries on temporary assignment.
-Special to this industry is a type of employee called a "rotator" (e.g., an employee who works 28 days in another country, followed by 28 days back home) for assignments lasting months or years.
-Rotators are important roles in connection with energy exploration and production in various jurisdictions all over the world, and some companies have hundreds or even thousands of rotators.
-For them, the GEC structure makes perfect sense.
-Dual Employment In the dual employment structure, the employee has two active employment relationships, one with the Home Company and one with the Host Company.
-A dual employment structure is often used in a situation where the employee in fact provides separate and distinct services that benefit more than one entity, such as a sales manager who is selling products covering more than one line of business, or an executive who has multiple titles and reporting relationships in different jurisdictions across a region (e.g., reports to the corporate headquarters in one country but also has local management responsibility in another country).
+In the dual employment structure, the employee has two active employment relationships - one with the Home Company and one with the Host Company.

+A dual employment structure is often used in a situation where the employee provides separate and distinct services that benefit more than one entity, such as a sales manager who is selling products covering more than one line of business, or an executive who has multiple titles and reporting relationships in different jurisdictions across a region (e.g., reports to the corporate headquarters in one country but also has local management responsibility in another country).
 A dual employment structure is sometimes necessary where local employment is required for the expatriate to obtain a visa or work permit, but the expatriate wants to continue the employment relationship with his Home Country employer to continue participating in Home Country benefit plans.
 In that case, the compensation is often split between the two countries in proportion to the amount or type of work performed for each employer.
-Dual employment can, in some cases, achieve some favorable income tax results for the employee.
+In some cases, dual employment can achieve some favorable income tax results for the employee.
 For example, where an employee works both inside and outside of a host jurisdiction that taxes compensation on a remittance basis (e.g., the UK, Hong Kong and Singapore), only the compensation for work performed in the host jurisdiction is taxable by the host jurisdiction, provided the compensation is not paid or remitted to the employee in the host jurisdiction.
-There are very few countries where this type of employment structure can achieve these types of income tax results.
-Because of the complexity of a dual employment structure, careful planning is required to avoid paying the expatriate double his compensation, creating complex income tax results, or incurring fines and penalties for failing to withhold or report income where required.
-This employment structure is more burdensome than the other structures since it requires maintaining two distinct employment relationships, two employment agreements, multiple tax and filing obligations, and has multiple payroll and benefits implications.
+There are very few countries where this type of employment structure can achieve these types of income tax results. -Due to the complexity of a dual employment structure, careful planning is required to avoid paying the expatriate double their compensation, creating complex income tax results, or incurring fines and penalties for failing to withhold or report income where required.

+This employment structure is more burdensome than the other structures as it requires maintaining two distinct employment relationships, two employment agreements, multiple tax and filing obligations, and has multiple payroll and benefits implications.
 As a result, it is the least common employment structure for expatriates.

 Documenting a dual employment relationship usually involves a separate employment agreement for each employer.
 These agreements should be carefully drafted to appropriately document the duties, responsibilities, time allotment and compensation for each separate employment relationship, and to avoid paying the employee more than 100% of the compensation he is owed for providing services to both employers.